 Yes, knowledge.
 If you cannot identify any edible plants or build a fire, skin an animal, etc…you may be in trouble.

-Don’t forget Bug Out Bag Printable Checklist
+Free Bug Out Bag Checklist

-Are You a Pro at Packing?
+Are You A Pro At Packing?

 The last thing you need in an emergency is a pack that is too heavy for you.
 This article on pack weight is very interesting.